ik1g19/NotesGardenArchive/content/notes/Uni Content/Intelligent Agents/Week 6/Linear Programming II.md

 - The expected utility of Player 2 is at least $w=-\frac{1}{7}$ The sum of these two minimum expected utilities is $0$

-# Strucutre of Linear Programs
+# Structure of Linear Programs

 The constraints in a Linear Program describe a **convex polytope** in n-dimensional space The convex polytope corresponds to the **feasible region** that consists of all feasible solutions The objective function will attain its minimum/maximum at a **vertex** of the polytope